 All three loved their Simnel cake, although Miss R, 6, preferred the version without marzipan.

 They're also a great lunchbox addition.
-Remember that marzipan contains nuts so leave it out if your school is nut free.
-I'd cut them in half for young children as they're fairly filling.
+Remember that marzipan is made from almonds so leave it out if your school is nut free.

-What is the history of the Simnel cake?
+What is the history of the simnel cake?

 Simnel cakes have become synonymous with Easter.
 Made with spices and dried fruit they're lighter than a Christmas cake but just as delicious.